 As well as the asset value hopefully rising over time, there is also the goal of the buy to let to generate income over and above the cost of the mortgage and other monthly outgoings.
 Again, a good location with a local demand for quality rental stock and a well presented and appointed unit will give the best chance for a better monthly net income.

-The property could be either a brand new build house or flat, or it could be a fixer upper.
+The property could be either a new build house or flat, or it could be a renovation project.
 It comes down to cost of refurbishment and whether it works out in the longer term financially with refurbishment costs factored in to projected income and ongoing affordability.
+At Leek United, we do ask for properties to be immediately lettable.

-Remember also, if the customer is letting the property on the open market, then the tenants will need to be put on a Shorthold Tenancy Agreement (AST), an energy performance certificate will need to be in place, a standing order or direct debit for the rental payments, and safety checks made on such things like the smoke alarm.
-So for a buy to let property there are additional upfront costs and legal paperwork.
+Remember also, if the customer is letting the property then the tenants will need to be put on a Shorthold Tenancy Agreement (AST), an energy performance certificate will need to be in place, a standing order or direct debit for the rental payments, a gas safety certificate and from 1 July, landlords will be required to provide all new tenancies with an Electrical Installation Condition Report (EICR).
+So, for a buy to let property there are additional upfront costs and legal paperwork.

 Image by: Puttachat Kumkrong/Shutterstock.comBack to news